 - Have fun and enjoying being active with others!

 Meet your SWEAT Coordinator

-Shannon Brodeur earned her bachelor’s degree from Northern Michigan University and is certified as a personal trainer and a health & wellness coach.
-She serves on several health & wellness committees at Michigan Tech and is passionate about bringing the joy of physical activity to all individuals.
+Shannon Brodeur earned her bachelor’s degree from Northern Michigan University and is certified as a personal trainer and a health and wellness coach.
+She serves on several health and wellness committees at Michigan Tech and is passionate about bringing the joy of physical activity to all individuals.
 Shannon adheres to a Body Positive philosophy of self-acceptance and finding physical activities that feel good to the individual.
 She believes in empowering people with practical tools, inspiration, and support to find their own way to lasting good health.
 She enjoys a variety of activities including hiking, kayaking, and snowshoeing with friends and family, as well as staying current on the latest information on employee wellness.